Time-dependent Hierarchical Dirichlet Model for Timeline Generation: DIRICHLET TREE

-As for HDP, we model each document as a DP and each word $w$ in document $d$ will be associated with a topic sampled from the random $G_d$, where $G_d\sim DP(\alpha,G_0)$.
-The random measure $G_d$ represents the document-specific mixing vector over infinite number of topics.
-In HDP, the document specific measures $G_d$ are tied together by modeling the base measure $G_0$ itself as a random measure sampled from $DP(\gamma, H)$.

-HDP model can be more easily explained from the Chinese Restaurant Process metaphor. where each document is referred to a restaurant and words are compared to customers.
-Customers in the restaurant sit around different tables and each table $b$ is associated with a dish (topic) $\phi_b$ according to the dish menu.
-To associate a topic with customer $w$, we proceed as follows: In restaurant $d$, the customer can sit on table $b_{db}$ that has $n_{db}$ with probability $\frac{n_{db}}{u-1+\alpha}$ and shares the dish $\phi_{db}$ or picks a new table $b^{new}$ with probability $\frac{\alpha}{i-1+\alpha}$.
-If he chooses a new table, he has to order a dish for that table from the global menu.
-A dish $\phi_k$ that is served at $m_k$ across all the restaurants is ordered from the global menu with probability $\frac{m_k}{\sum_{k'}m_{k'}+\gamma}$, or a new dish $k^{new}$ that has never been served in any restaurant with probability $\frac{\gamma}{\sum_{k'}m_{k'}+\gamma}$ and $\phi^{new}\sim H$.
-Let $\theta_{di}$ denotes the dish associated with customer $w_{di}$, then putting them together we have
+A HDP model defines a distribution over a set of DPs.
+In HDP, a global measure $G_{0}$ is distributed as a DP with concentration parameter $\alpha$ and base measure $H$.
+Then a set of local measures $G_j$ are drawn independently from $G_0$. $G_0 \sim DP(\alpha,H),G_j|G_0,\alpha \sim DP(\gamma,G_0)$\\ HDP model can be obtained from an equivalent Chinese Restaurant Franchise(CRF) metaphor \cite{teh2006hierarchical}.
+In CRF, each document is referred to a restaurant where words are compared to customers.
+Customers in the restaurant sit around different tables and each table is associated with a dish (topic) according to the dish menu.
+Let $n_i$ denotes the total number of customers having dinner in restaurant $i$.
+When a new customer $w_{ij}$ comes in, he can sit on the occupied table with probability $n_{iB}/(n_i-1+\gamma)$, sharing the dish (topic) $z_{iB}$ served at that table or picking an unoccupied table with probability $\gamma/(n_i-1+\gamma)$, where $n_{iB}$ denotes the number of customers already sitting around table $B$.
+The customer has to select a dish from the global dish menu if he chooses an unoccupied table.
+A dish that has already been shared in the global menu would be chosen with probability $m_k/(\sum_{k}m_k+\alpha)$ and a new dish with probability $\alpha/(\sum_{k}m_k+\alpha)$.
+Let $\theta$ be the parameter associated with table and $\phi$ be the parameter associated with the dish served at table.
+Let $G_j$ be the local restaurant dish menu and $G_0$ as the global dish menu, the Chinese Restaurant Process, denoted as $CRP(\alpha,\gamma,G_j,G_0)$, is illustrated in Equ.(2.4):